VertVixen: Career

 VertVixen made her debut on the independent circuit in 2019.
 She made her All Elite Wrestling debut on 16 December 2020 in a loss to Red Velvet on AEW Dark.
 She continued to make AEW Dark and AEW Dark: Elevation appearances throughout 2021 before making her television debut on 12 December 2022 losing to Jade Cargill on AEW Rampage.
 On 30 September 2023 she made her AEW Collision debut, losing to Julia Hart.

 In 2023 she began appearing on Ring of Honor, notably in a loss to Nyla Rose at Final Battle.
+In August 2026, it was reported that VertVixen had officially signed with AEW and ROH.